-Carer Supplement is an annual lump sum payment to help you with the costs of caring for a person with disability or a medical condition.
+Carer Supplement is an annual lump sum payment to help with the costs of caring for a person with either:

-A Special Disability Trust helps immediate family members of people with severe disability make a private financial provision for their future care and accommodation needs.
+A Special Disability Trust helps immediate family members of people with severe disability make a private financial provision for both their:

-There are payments to help you with the cost of medical equipment you may need due to a disability or medical condition.
+There is help with the cost of medical equipment you may need due to a disability or medical condition.

-Essential Medical Equipment Payment helps with the additional running costs of essential medical equipment or medically required heating and cooling.
+Essential Medical Equipment Payment helps with the costs of using required medical equipment.
+Heating and cooling also counts if they're medically essential.

-The Financial Information Service is a free and confidential service that provides education and information on financial matters to all Australians.
+The Financial Information Service is a free and confidential service that provides financial matters to all Australians.